 Despite the salon’s ethereal looks, the feel is even more laidback than the main salon, and it makes a tranquil and cosy setting in which to hang out with all the family.

 The space then narrows to frame an indoor dining area, which is semi-enclosed by a curve of glass.
-Guests can sit at the round table on chairs adorned with a coral motif and indulge in a delicious feast cooked up by the on-board chef while soaking up views of the aft deck and beyond.
+Guests can sit at the round table on chairs adorned with a coral motif and indulge in a delicious feast cooked up by the on-board chef while soaking up views of the cruising grounds.

 Winch Design worked closely with Zuccon International Project to blur the boundaries between indoors and out and, as a result, the deck spaces across luxury yacht Cloud 9 capture the casual elegance and holistic ethos of the interior.